yyou1996/yyou1996.github.io/_pages/about.md

 <span style="color:red">**I am actively recruiting young talents to join my lab and explore the frontiers of AI and biology.**</span>
 [[join us]](https://yyou1996.github.io/laboratory/)

-If you are interested in applying our models in your wet-lab research or exploring potential collaborations, please feel free to contact me!
+If you are interested in applying our models to your wet-lab research and need any assistance, please feel free to contact me!

 <div markdown="1">
   <span style="color:blue; font-weight:bold;">Models.</span><br>